-In addition to my work with Jewish texts, I am a researcher at the Ontario Jewish Archives Blankenstein Family Heritage Centre, where I work as an Assistant Archivist, Yiddish translator, and tour guide for public tours of the historically Jewish (and Yiddish) Kensington Market neighbourhood.
-I have written for the Canadian Jewish News on 20th century Jewish Torontonian culture in the Canadian Yiddish press.
+I am a frequent researcher at the Ontario Jewish Archives Blankenstein Family Heritage Centre, where I have worked as an Assistant Archivist and translator.
+Through the Archives, I lead public and private walking tours of the historically Jewish Kensington Market neighbourhood; when possible, I like to include Yiddish sources such as newspaper articles, advertisements, and poetry by Yiddish writers from the 1920s and 1930s.
+I have researched and translated portions of Toronto’s Yiddish daily newspaper, Der Yidisher Zhurnal, and written for the Canadian Jewish News on 20th century Jewish culture in the Canadian Yiddish press.

 Awards / Distinctions

-Dean’s List, University of Toronto Faculty of Arts and Sciences, 2013 and 2017
+- 2017 Dean’s List, University of Toronto Faculty of Arts and Sciences

-Bella and Solomon Shek Award in Yiddish Literature, 2014
+- 2014 Bella and Solomon Shek Award in Yiddish Literature

 - 2013 and 2014 Dr. Fred Weinberg Memorial Scholarship in Jewish Studies